-- History of bar technology.
+- History of bar technology and new theories.

 - Exercise on signal processing: from bar signals to stress vs. strain & strain rate vs. strain curves.